 Smoke alarms are not to be used with detector guards unless the combination has been evaluated and found suitable for that purpose.

 This device cannot protect all persons at all times.
-It may not protect against the three times.
-It may not protect against the three most common causes of fatal fires: 1.
-Smoking in bed.
+It may not protect against the three most common causes of fatal fires:

+- 1. Smoking in bed.

-2. Leaving children at home alone.
+- 2. Leaving children at home alone.

-3. Cleaning with flammable liquids, such as petrol.
+- 3. Cleaning with flammable liquids, such as petrol.